jankazil/lcd-data/README.md

 It provides:

-- A top level command-line tool that
+- A top-level command-line tool that

   - automates the download of LCD v2 station observations for
     - individual stations